chan-kr/chan-kr/README.md

 I'm Heo Chan, a junior Front-end developer based in Daejeon, Kr.

-You might want to have a look at my ...
+You might want to have a look at my Projects

 here's what i've been publishing on my GitHub lately: